Anastasia-Labs/aiken-design-patterns/README.md

 Depending on the variation, the functions you can provide are:
-- One-to-one validator for an input and its corresponding outputs – this is always the validations that executes the most times (i.e. for each output)
+- One-to-one validator for an input and its corresponding outputs – this is always the validation that executes the most times (i.e. for each output)
-- One-to-many validator for an input and all of its corresponding outputs – this only executes the same number as your inputs
+- One-to-many validator for an input and all of its corresponding outputs – this executes as many times as your specified inputs
 - Many-to-many validator for all inputs against all the outputs – this executes only once